Where

 as cute once they are full grown, at which time bad

 habits are much more difficult to get rid of.
-Also,
+Also

 puppies like to chew on things, especially toes and

 fingers.
-Small children have much more sensitive skin
+Small children have more sensitive skin

 than older children and adults, so you will need to